xcelsiorbosi/UNI_2019_DAG_TEXT_ANALYTICS/README.md

 Listed below are what is required to run this project.

 * [Python](https://www.python.org/downloads/)
+    * Minimum version Python 3.7
 * [R](https://www.r-project.org/)
+    * Minimum version R 3.6.1
 * [Selenium](https://selenium-python.readthedocs.io/installation.html)
     * Python module selenium can be installed using pip: ``` $pip install selenium  ```
 * [Chrome Web Driver](https://chromedriver.chromium.org/getting-started)
 * [Google Chrome](https://www.google.com/chrome/)
 * [Saxon: XSLT and XQuery Processor](http://saxon.sourceforge.net/)

+Additional prerequisites, such as Python and R libraries, are described in the Installation and Deployment Guide in the documentation directory.

 ### Installation and Deployment